opengovfoundation/legal-information/bylaws.md

 ### Section 2.
 Indemnification.

-the Committee may indemnify and reimburse all persons whom it has the power to indemnify and reimburse, in the manner and to the fullest extent provided therein, for all expenses actually and necessarily incurred in connection with the defense of any action, suit, or proceeding in which he is made a party by reason of having been a director, officer, or member of a special committee, except with respect to matters as to which such person has been adjudged liable by virtue of negligence or misconduct in the performance of a duty.
+the Committee may indemnify and reimburse all persons whom it has the power to indemnify and reimburse in compliance with the Washington, D.C.
+Nonprofit Corporation Act, in the manner and to the fullest extent provided therein, for all expenses actually and necessarily incurred in connection with the defense of any action, suit, or proceeding in which he is made a party by reason of having been a director, officer, or member of a special committee, except with respect to matters as to which such person has been adjudged liable by virtue of negligence or misconduct in the performance of a duty.
 The Committee may purchase and maintain insurance for this purpose.
 The indemnification provided for in this Article V shall not be deemed exclusive of any other rights to which those seeking indemnification for any reason whatever may be entitled under any agreement, vote of disinterested Directors, or otherwise.

 ## Article VI GENERAL PROVISIONS